Deep Spin Defects in Zinc Oxide for High-Fidelity Single-Shot Readout: Computational Methods

 In these equations, $\gamma_e$ and $\gamma_{n_i}$ are the gyromagnetic ratios of the electron spin ($\mathbf{S}$) and the $i$-th nuclear spin ($\mathbf{I}_i$) in the bath, respectively.
 The external magnetic field is aligned parallel to the defect's symmetry axis.
 We adopt the secular approximation for the hyperfine interaction ($H_{d-\text{bath}}$), in which the non-secular terms including $S_x$ and $S_y$ are neglected.
 In the nuclear spin-spin interaction ($H_{n-n}$), $\mu_0$ is the vacuum permeability and $r_{ij}$ is the distance between the $i$-th nuclear spin and the $j$-th nuclear spin.

 $H_Q$ is the nuclear quadrupole interaction, in which $eQ$ is the quadrupole moment of the isotope under consideration interacting with the EFG tensor $V_{\alpha\beta}$ ($\alpha, \beta = x, y, z$).

 The hyperfine tensor ($\mathbf{A}$) and the electric field gradient (EFG) tensor ($V_{\alpha\beta}$) are computed by using DFT as implemented in Vienna Ab initio Simulation Package (VASP) code at HSE hybrid functional level of theory.
-We also use the projector-augmented wave (PAW) \cite{blochlProjectorAugmentedwaveMethod1994} pseudopotentials for Zn, O, Nb, and Mo.

-The spin Hamiltonian for the electronic spin bath is as follows:
+The spin Hamiltonian for the electronic spin bath can be expressed as follows:

 Similar to the case of the nuclear spin bath, the qubit Hamiltonian $H_d$ represents the Zeeman interaction of the qubit (electron spin) with an external magnetic field $\mathbf{B}$.
 Here, $\gamma_e$ is the gyromagnetic ratio of the electron and $S_z$ is the $z$-component of the electron spin operator.
 The bath spin Hamiltonian describes the dynamics of the bath spins (other electron spins in the environment).
 The first term of the bath spin Hamiltonian represents the Zeeman interaction of each electron spin in the bath with the external magnetic field.
 And $H_{e-e}$ in the bath spin Hamiltonian represents the magnetic dipolar interactions between the electron spins in the bath.
 Here, $\mathbf{S}_i$ represents the spin operator of the $i$-th electronic spin in the bath.